Configuring Border Gateway Protocol - BGP

 Use output from

-show ip bgp summary for information about the state of the update delay.
+show ip bgp summary for information about the state of

 This feature can be useful in reducing CPU/network usage as BGP restarts/clears.
 It’s particularly useful in topologies where BGP learns a prefix from many peers.
 Intermediate best paths are possible for the same prefix as peers get established and start receiving updates at different times.
 This feature is also valuable if the network has a high number of such prefixes.